laurivasyyy/Jarkom-Tugas-1-Hands-On-Wireshark/README.md

 ![no1](https://github.com/laurivasyyy/Jarkom-Tugas-1-Hands-On-Wireshark/blob/cf9368651a09e58aaed88d12b648b20c082a1721/assets/udp-1.1.png)
 ```
 Answer :
-Packet number   : 10
+a.
+Packet number   : 5
-Port number     : 1900
+b.
+SSDP
+c.
 There are four fields : Source port, Destination port, Length, and Checksum
 ```

 2. By consulting the displayed information in Wireshark’s packet content field for this packet, determine the length (in bytes) of each of the UDP header fields.